wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/using-post-with-no-body.md

     !!!
 Note
         You would need to configure the backend service to handle such requests, if not the Micro Integrator will throw exceptions.

-The tcpmon output shows the same REST request that was sent by the client, demonstrating that the Micro Integrator handled the POST message regardless of whether it included a payload.
+The tcpmon output shows the same REST request that was sent by the client.
+This shows that the Micro Integrator handled the POST message regardless of whether it included a payload.